Shresht7/gradcat/README.md

 > [!NOTE]
 >
 > Respects the `NO_COLOR` environment variable.
 If it is set, or if `--no-color` flag is passed, ANSI colors will be disabled - printing only plain text output.
+Of course, that defeats the entire point of this silly command-line application.

 ---